Last week, I attended the seanwes conference in Austin, TX.

 Now you might say: well of course that's compelling, but Tom, I barely customize my marketing as is, how could I possibly implement this in my business?

-Lucky for you, there's a new, off-the-shelf software solution that makes these kind of dynamic changes possible, without having to hire a devleoper.
+Lucky for you, there's a new, off-the-shelf software solution that makes this kind of dynamic changes possible, without having to hire a devleoper.
 It's called www.rightmessage.com.

 One line of code and you're off to the races.